digitranslab/fwego/docs/technical/undo-redo-guide.md

    undo/redo the action.
 For example a user might be redoing a deletion of a workspace, but if they have been banned from the workspace in the meantime they should be prevented from redoing.
 2. A `client session id`.
-Every time a user does an action in Baserow we check the `ClientSessionId` header.
+Every time a user does an action in Fwego we check the `ClientSessionId` header.
 If set we associate the action with that `ClientSessionId`.
    When a user then goes to undo or redo they also provide this header and we only let them undo/redo actions with a matching `ClientSessionId`.
 This lets us have different undo/redo histories per tab the user has open as each tab will generate a unique `ClientSessionId`.
 3. A `category`.
-Every time an action is performed in Baserow we associate it with a particular category.
+Every time an action is performed in Fwego we associate it with a particular category.
 This is literally just a text column on the `Action` model with values like `root` or `table10` or `workspace20`.
-An actions category describes in which logical part of Baserow the action was performed.
+An actions category describes in which logical part of Fwego the action was performed.
 The `ActionType` implementation decides what to set its category to when calling `cls.register_action`.
 When an undo/redo occurs the web-frontend sends the categories the user is currently looking at.
 For example if I have table 20 open, with workspace 6 in the side bar and I press